 They are struggling, and they don’t have a Business Addiction Prevention Program to turn to.
 If your company has 100 employees, there are likely 8 or 9 Dans, almost as many Ellens, and several Barts among them.
 Click for Complete Article

-Of course, we know that there is a huge opportunity to change the culture of silence surrounding workplace addiction and we are completing development of a new program for 2020 that can be carried to employees through the vehicle of business coaching and Certified Facilitators of Addiction Awareness.
+Of course, we know that there is a huge opportunity to change the culture of silence surrounding workplace addiction and we are completing development of a new program that can be carried to employees through the vehicle of business coaching and Certified Facilitators of Addiction Awareness.

 For more information about our new 5 Hour Certification Training click here: CFAA Program